iansaimima/flutter-getx-sqlite-todo/README.md

 # Just a simple ToDo Application
-Todo Apps using Flutter with GetX and SQLite
+Todo Application using Flutter with GetX and SQLite